 Length of Stay in Destination

-Hairline lowering surgery is an outpatient procedure which takes around 1.5 to 2 hours to complete in the operation theatre.
+Hairline lowering surgery is an outpatient procedure that takes around 1.5 to 2 hours to complete in the operation theatre.
 After the effects of the sedation subside, you are allowed to leave.
 Still, you should aim to stay in the country for at least 6 days post-op.
 During this period, you will have a follow-up with the surgeon to check everything is healing as expected and the sutures are removed, usually after 5 to 6 days – this is when you’re given the all-clear to travel home.

 It will take between 3 to 6 months to allow the regrowth of hair through the scar, which is important as it hides the scar.
 Recovery time varies from person to person and some people can get back to their normal routine even after 2 days.
 6 to 7 days are usually required to get back to normal activities and you may find some swelling and bruising over your forehead in the early days.
 Pain is managed with painkillers and all symptoms subside after a couple of days.
 A numbing of the forehead is common and normal feeling usually returns after 3 to 5 days.